theblockstalk/upgradeable-proxy/README.md

 1. Add in new storage variables to the upgraded smart contract and use it in functions.
    - See contracts _UintAdvancedV2b_NewStorage_, _UintAdvancedV2e_NewStorage_, _UintAdvancedV2f_NewStorage_ and _UintAdvancedV2j_NewStorage_.
-   - You can add new storage variables, however, these new variables cannot be used in **any** of the contract's pre-existing functions.
+   - You can add new storage variables, however, these new variables cannot be used in any state change operations.
+They can be read and set, but cannot be used in conjunction with **any** of the contract's pre-existing variables.
 They can be used in any new function.
    - **Note:** a workaround for this would be to create another [separate] contract with new state variable which can be called by the new contract.
 The initial upgradeable contract would have to have a pre-existing address in place so that this could be used to point to such a separate smart contract...
    - **TODO:** test workaround as stated above
 2. Change the order of previously defined state variables in the next version upgraded smart contracts